redbrick/blog/posts/2024-02-07-egm-results.md

 ### Section 6

 Ordering of the committee has changed, with "Core" roles being introduced.
-This means the society is allowed function with just the 4 core members, and is considered functional when it has those 4 members.
+This means the society is allowed to function with just the 4 core members, and is considered functional when it has those 4 members.

 Section 6.7 in the old Constitution has been removed as it falls into the duties of the treasurer.